 - Fabergé Museum

-We then visit the Fabergé Museum, a private collection of masterpieces by jeweller Carl Fabergé and his studio.
+This morning we visit the Fabergé Museum, a private collection of masterpieces by jeweller Carl Fabergé and his studio.
 Housed in the beautifully restored Shuvalov Palace, the well presented museum’s displays include the famous Easter eggs, enamel work and luxurious pieces of jewellery.

 Day 16: Monday 15 July, Depart St Petersburg